joneland/joneland.github.io/_drafts/gemfire-server.md

 }
 {% endhighlight %}

-We wanted to be able to control the data from our tests so that it the test scenario was clear to anyone read them.
-As such, we decided to start, populate, and stop our own gemfire cache from the tests.
-Here is a short guide in setting up a cache server to allow your tests to exercise the code in your application that interacts with a gemfire cache.
+There were a few issues with this:

+- Anyone writing new tests needed to have knowledge of this class
+- This class had to live in the main source directory, and as such is part of your production code
+- A mechanism to switch between this fake object and the real implementation is required

+As such, we decided to fire up our own gemfire cache server.

-_Just as a side note, this can be done by creating a cache.xml file, similar to a clientCache.xml, however I prefer to keep as much as I can in Java code and out of XML._
+> Just as a side note, this can be done by creating a cache.xml file, similar to a clientCache.xml, however I prefer to keep as much as I can in Java code and out of XML.

 ### Starting Cache Server
 - importance of distributed 0